Ilya-Nalivaiko/SLAM_CARV/README.md

 $ cd Docker
 $ ./run.sh
 ```
 3. In any VNC viewer, connect to the URL below.
-The password is "password"
+The password is `password`
 ```
 localhost:5900
 ```